ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Each of the public keys specified in the "anchor_cnf" parameter may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
 If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used, or with the public keys to validate and the way to validate those.

-The presence of this parameter does not require that the Access Token Response also includes the "rs_cnf" parameter defined in {{RFC9201}} or the "rs_cnf2" parameter defined in {{sec-rs_cnf2-audience2}} of this document.
+The presence of this parameter does not require that the access token response also includes the "rs_cnf" parameter defined in {{RFC9201}} or the "rs_cnf2" parameter defined in {{sec-rs_cnf2-audience2}} of this document.
 That is, C may be able to obtain the public keys of the RS/RSs for which the access token is issued through other means.

-When the Access Token Response includes both the "anchor_cnf" parameter and the "audience2" parameter defined in {{sec-rs_cnf2-audience2}}, then C MUST make sure that a public key PK_RS is associated with an RS identified by an element of "audience2", before using any of the public keys specified in "anchor_cnf" to validate PK_RS.
+When the access token response includes both the "anchor_cnf" parameter and the "audience2" parameter defined in {{sec-rs_cnf2-audience2}}, then C MUST make sure that a public key PK_RS is associated with an RS identified by an element of "audience2", before using any of the public keys specified in "anchor_cnf" to validate PK_RS.

-When the Access Token Response includes the "anchor_cnf" parameter but not the "audience2" parameter, then C can use any of the public keys specified in "anchor_cnf" to validate the public key PK_RS of any RS in the targeted audience.
+When the access token response includes the "anchor_cnf" parameter but not the "audience2" parameter, then C can use any of the public keys specified in "anchor_cnf" to validate the public key PK_RS of any RS in the targeted audience.
 This allows C to use the access token with an RS that is deployed later on as part of the same audience, which is particularly useful in the case of a group-audience.

 ### Example

-{{fig-example-AS-to-C-anchor_cnf}} shows an example of Access Token Response from the AS to C, following the issue of an access token for a group-audience, and bound to C's public key as asymmetric PoP key.
+{{fig-example-AS-to-C-anchor_cnf}} shows an example of access token response from the AS to C, following the issue of an access token for a group-audience, and bound to C's public key as asymmetric PoP key.

-The identifier of the group-audience was specified by the "audience" parameter of the Access Token Request to the AS, is specified by the "aud" claim of the issued access token, and is not repeated in the Access Token Response from the AS.
+The identifier of the group-audience was specified by the "audience" parameter of the access token request to the AS, is specified by the "aud" claim of the issued access token, and is not repeated in the access token response from the AS.

-The Access Token Response includes the "anchor_cnf" parameter.
+The access token response includes the "anchor_cnf" parameter.
 This specifies the public key of a trust anchor that C can use to validate the public keys of any RS with which the access token is going to be used.
 The public key of the trust anchor is here conveyed within an X.509 certificate used as public authentication credential for that trust anchor, by means of the CWT confirmation method "x5chain" defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 ~~~~~~~~~~~
-   Access Token Response
+   Access token response

    Header: Created (Code=2.01)
    Content-Format: 19 (application/ace+cbor)